 The Activity Notification function is used to report user plane activity within SN resources.
 It can either report inactivity or resumption of activity after inactivity was reported.
 In EN-DC the Activity Reporting is provided from the SN only.
 The MN may take further actions.

+EN-DC Activity Notification